From Time Immemorial: Other criticism

 Noam Chomsky defended and promoted Finkelstein's critique, commenting in his book Understanding Power:

 [As] soon as I heard that the book was going to come out in England, I immediately sent copies of Finkelstein's work to a number of British scholars and journalists who are interested in the Middle East—and they were ready.
 As soon as the book [From Time Immemorial] appeared, it was just demolished, it was blown out of the water.
 Every major journal, The Times Literary Supplement, the London Review, The Observer, everybody had a review saying, this doesn't even reach the level of nonsense, of idiocy.
 A lot of the criticism used Finkelstein's work without any acknowledgment, I should say—but about the kindest word anybody said about the book was "ludicrous," or "preposterous."

 Chomsky recounted that, on its UK release, the book was subject to a number of scathing reviews.
 David and Ian Gilmour in the London Review of Books (February 7, 1985) heavily criticized Peters for ignoring Arab sources, and "censorship of Zionist sources that do not suit her case".
 They also present examples that in their view show that Peters misuses the sources which she does include in her work.
 They accuse Peters of basic errors in scholarship, such as the citation of Makrizi, who died in 1442, to support her statements about mid-nineteenth century population movements.
-Albert Hourani, reviewing the book in The Observer (March 3, 1985) stated:
+Albert Hourani, reviewing the book in The Observer on 3 March 1985, wrote:

 The whole book is written like this: facts are selected or misunderstood, tortuous and flimsy arguments are expressed in violent and repetitive language.
 This is a ludicrous and worthless book, and the only mildly interesting question it raises is why it comes with praise from two well-known American writers.